This article applies to Identity Panel version 5.x. For instructions regarding older versions see articles prefixed LEGACY.

 Ensure the service is running, and note the MongoDB connection string.
 In a simple single-server standalone installation with default network settings the connection string will be

-- Install Elasticsearch 7.5
+- Install Elasticsearch 7.5 or Higher

 Ensure the service is running and note the URL.
 In a simple single-server standalone installation this will be